 Our main results can be summarized as follows.
-First, the German federal fiscal system provides considerable redistribution of disposable per-capita income between states.
-It reduces pre-equalization differences in disposable state incomes by about 37 percent.
+With regard to consumption smoothing and income redistribution, we find, first, that the German federal fiscal system provides considerable redistribution of disposable per-capita income between states.
+It reduces pre-equalization differences in state disposable incomes by about 37 percent.
 This is comparable in magnitude to other federations.
-Most of it was achieved through tax sharing between the states and the federal government.
+Most of it is achieved through tax sharing between the states and the federal government.
 Second, until 1994, the German federal fiscal system offset about 47 percent of asymmetric shocks to state incomes and thus provided significant stabilization.
 Again, most of this was achieved through tax sharing with the federal government, while equalization through horizontal transfers among the states offset only about 10 percent of asymmetric shocks to state disposable incomes.
-Since the inclusion of the new East German states in the system, the insurance effect has declined to 19 percent.
+Since the inclusion of the new East German states in the system, the insurance effect has declined to about 19 percent.
 While large and small states did not benefit from the stabilizing function before 1995, city states enjoyed almost perfect stabilization of their disposable incomes.
-After 1995, the overall stabilizing function decreases, but all states now benefit from it independently of their size.
-Third, German unification has left the overall degree of redistribution unchanged, but it has changed the contributions of the different stages of the system.
-Significantly, it has led to more redistribution among the West German states.
-Fourth, the German federal fiscal system provides for significantly more redistribution of state tax revenues than state disposable incomes, reducing pre-equalization differences by about 75 percent.
-Fifth, the system provides (almost) perfect insurance of state revenues against asymmetric shocks.
+After 1995, the overall stabilizing function has decreased, but all states now benefit from it independently of their size.
+Third, while German unification has left the overall degree of redistribution unchanged, it has changed the contributions of the different stages of the system and, significantly, it has led to more redistribution among the West German states.